colleen547/biodiversity-dashboard/README.md

 ![hw](Images/hw03.png)

-6. Update all of the plots any time that a new sample is selected.
+6. Update all plots any time a new sample is selected.

-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below:
+Additionally, you are welcome to create any layout you would like for your dashboard.
+My dashboard is based on the example shown below:

 ![hw](Images/hw02.png)

 ## Advanced Challenge

-The following task is advanced and therefore optional.

 * Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.

-* You will need to modify the example gauge code to account for values ranging from 0 through 9.
+* Modify the example gauge code to account for values ranging from 0 through 9.

 * Update the chart whenever a new sample is selected.